Volunteer & Serve in God’s Mission for the World

 Who is my neighbor?

-Outreach is churchspeak for service and volunteering.
-Outreach at St. John’s is our way to be present to the people and the communities in which we participate.
+Mission and Outreach are “churchspeak” for service and volunteering.
+Mission at St. John’s is our way to be present WITH the people and the communities in which we participate.
 It is our way to be Jesus here and now, seeing need, responding lovingly, creatively.
 It is our journey toward internalizing the Divine Invitation: “Love one another, as I have loved you.”

 At St. John’s we strive to do this in our ministries in Georgetown and the wider DC area.

-How do we do Outreach at St. John’s?
+How do we do Mission at St. John’s?

-While we do support outreach grants, most of these monies are used to fund nonprofit organizations in which committed St. John’s teams provide ongoing service.
+While we still support other ministries with outreach grants, most of these monies are used to fund nonprofit organizations in which committed St. John’s teams provide ongoing service.

 Which ministry calls to you?